 Go to the second row and make sure that the joints in this row are staggered to the first row.
 Use a rubber hammer or one wrapped in a towel to tap and close the gap between the two rows gently.
 Continue until each row is laid – make sure that there are no gaps between the boards.
 Be diligent and double-check every third row to make sure the boards are tightly fitted and parallel to the wall.

 Trim where shapes are odd to fit into the remaining space.
 You would reach the opposite wall and probably would have to trim the boards.
 Measure well before you cut them with a table saw.

 Cut the planks upside down for a smoother and more comfortable cut.

-How to lay laminate around a door frame – the best approach is to see the frame’s bottom to run the flooring under it for a perfect finish.
+The best way to lay laminate around a door frame is to see if the frame’s bottom runs the flooring under it for a perfect finish.
 Trim the existing door jamb, mark and cut the threshold laminate pieces and install them underneath the door frame.

 How much does it cost to lay laminate flooring?

 In Australia, the average cost for laying a square meter of laminate flooring varies between $20-$80.
 The difference between engineered wood and laminate is, of course, in the material used.
 Engineered wood is made from layers of real wood, and it comes at about double the cost of laminate.
 On average, a floating floor comes at the cost of $40.
 Prices vary depending on the project, so best consult with a professional and schedule a viewing for a precise estimate.

 - To fit a floating floor is often a DIY type of installation of laminate flooring.